Aankirz/DebugBattle-Round-2/question-2/Readme.md

-# Question-2 Description
+# Question-2 description

-There is a h1 heading inside a div with class “changeheading”.
-No id/class is present for h1.
-There are other several h1’s present in the page also.
-Change the font-size of the h1 without adding extra class/id.
+Implement a counter logic in the given web page.
+The counter background should be red for even number and green for odd number.